RedHatInsights/quickstarts/docs/quickstarts/README.md

     ```
     git push origin <branch>
     ```
 9. Open a pull request (PR) in the [GitHub repository](https://github.com/RedHatInsights/quickstarts) containing your update.
 Get your quick start reviewed by stakeholders and peer reviewers, as needed.
-Once you and any reviewers are happy with the content, work with engineering to add the content to the Hybrid Cloud Console.
+Once you and any reviewers are happy with the content, follow the next steps to work with engineering to add the content to the Hybrid Cloud Console.

 ### Adding your quick start (or Learning resource card) to the Hybrid Cloud Console

 Open a Jira for the engineering team to add the quick start to the Hybrid Cloud Console source code.

 1. Create a Jira for the platform development team in the [RHCLOUD Jira project](https://issues.redhat.com/projects/RHCLOUD/issues/RHCLOUD-15910?filter=allopenissues).
-Add the **platform-experience-services** label to the issue.
+Add the **platform-experience-services** label to the issue and add `platform-experience-services@redhat.com` as a CC.
-2. In the PR you opened for the quick start, add the developer contacts `@Hyperkid123` or `@ryelo` in the PR description, and add the Jira link in a comment.
+2. In the PR you opened for the quick start, add the developer contacts `@florkbr` or `@ryelo` in the PR description, and add the Jira link in a comment.

 ### Engineering tasks

 From here, it is up to the engineering team to merge the PR to the Hybrid Cloud Console.
 If you are writing a quickstart, you can continue to the next section, _Close the loop_.

 Your quick start will show up in the Hybrid Cloud Console [stage environment](https://console.stage.redhat.com/) first - To publish live on the Hybrid Cloud Console [production environment](https://console.redhat.com/), engineering must create an `app-sre` pull request.

 #### Query quickstarts for a specific application `/api/v1/quickstarts?application={appname}`